mohirt-zz/vagrant-docker-drupal/README.md

 - Q: Can I run another Drupal project in this Vagrant setup?

   A: It is better to keep one Vagrant setup for one Drupal project, although the underlying technology is Docker.
-It is because we need to map another folder synced with the VM, and mount the volumne inside containers, and this might increase the complexity of your Vagrant setup.
+It is because we need to map another synced folder with the VM, and mount that folder as volumne inside containers.
+This might increase the complexity of your Vagrant setup.

 - Q: If I want to run multiple Drupal projects in the production server, how to manage the Nginx and port 80?